Towards Multimodal Active Learning: Efficient Learning with Limited Paired Data: Related Work

-Despite these successes, most work has focused on the \emph{unimodal} setting with \emph{unidirectional annotation}: given unlabeled features, the learner selects a subset for labeling.
-The closest multimodal extension is the \emph{pre-aligned} setting \citep{shen2023towards}, which assumes that vision-language pairs are already aligned and simply queries labels on these pairs.
-Since alignment is free, this effectively reduces to unimodal AL on composite examples rather than tackling the harder challenge of discovering cross-modal correspondences.
-Other applications of AL to multimodal tasks, such as video captioning \citep{zhang2024learnability}, follow a different path: one modality (e.g., video) is treated as input while the other (e.g., text) serves as annotation, keeping the process strictly unidirectional and thus still structurally unimodal.
+Most existing AL methods focus on the \emph{unimodal} setting with \emph{unidirectional annotation}: given unlabeled feature representations, the learner selectively queries class labels from a small, fixed label set.
+Multimodal AL is far less explored.
+The most relevant effort is the \emph{pre-aligned} multimodal AL framework of \citet{shen2023towards}, which \emph{assumes} that vision-language pairs are \emph{already aligned} and therefore restricts queries to class labels for these aligned pairs.
+Since the alignment is free, the problem effectively reduces to unidirectional AL on composite inputs rather than addressing the core challenge of discovering cross-modal correspondences.
+Other applications of AL to multimodal tasks, such as video captioning \citep{zhang2024learnability}, follow a similar path: one modality (e.g., video) is treated as input while the other (e.g., text) serves as annotation, keeping the process strictly unidirectional and structurally unimodal.

 In contrast, we introduce the first multimodal AL setting that supports \emph{bidirectional alignment} with unaligned data: the learner is provided with independent vision and language features and must actively acquire meaningful cross-modal correspondences, either from images to text or from text to images.
 This setting is directly motivated by modern multimodal pipelines such as CLIP \citep{radford2021learning} and SigLIP \citep{zhai2023sigmoid}, where unimodal features are easy to obtain at scale, but high-quality alignment is expensive, domain-specific, and often the true bottleneck.